Speed awareness course: what to expect and who’s eligible?

 What should I expect from a speed awareness course?

-Speed awareness courses are designed to explore why you were speeding in the first place, and reduce the likelihood of you speeding in future.
-It will include information about stopping distances, aims to improve your awareness of your surroundings, and helps you work out the speed limit of an unfamiliar road.
+The course will include information about stopping distances, how to improve your awareness of your surroundings, and how to work out the speed limit of an unfamiliar road.
 It will also touch on the possible consequences of speeding, and ideally aid in your defensive driving abilities.
 Think of it as an advanced driving course, because you should find information learned from the session helpful on future drives.

 Remember to take a form of photo ID with you (ideally a driving licence, or two alternate forms), and make sure you arrive at least 15 minutes before the course starts.
 You must attend the full duration of the course and, once completed, the course provider will notify the police that you’ve attended and you won’t face any further action.